spectrology/select-page-maker/README.md

 # Bugs
 - Preview needs to be toggled before it works
+- One filter should be open by default or they should be collapseable

 ## COMPLETED
 - editing category title should update it everywhere (like in character data)